Topology and dynamics of higher-order multiplex networks: Topology of multiplex simplicial complexes

 \subsection{Multiplex simplicial complexes and multisimplices}

-A multiplex network ~\cite{bianconi2018multilayer,boccaletti2014structure,kivela2014multilayer} can be defined as a network of networks (layers) where the nodes of each network are in one-to-one correspondence.
+A multiplex network ~\cite{bianconi2018multilayer,boccaletti2014structure,kivela2014multilayer} captures the pairwise interactions of different type present in a complex system and consists of a network of networks (layers) where the nodes of each layer are in one-to-one correspondence.

-Here we define a multiplex simplicial complex the encode higher-order interactions of different types.
-A multiplex simplicial complex $\mathcal{K}$ (see Figure $\ref{fig:1}$) is the union of $M$ simplicial complexes, $K^{[\alpha]}$ with $\alpha\in \{1,2,\ldots,M\}$, which we will also called the layers of the multiplex simplicial complex.
-In the brain, this construction can allow one to distinguish between different types of higher-order interactions between the same regions of the brain.
+Here we define multiplex simplicial complexes encoding higher-order interactions of different types.
+A multiplex simplicial complex $\mathcal{K}$ (see Figure $\ref{fig:1}$) is the union of $M$ simplicial complexes $K^{[\alpha]}$ (with $\alpha\in \{1,2,\ldots,M\}$) each one determining a distinct layer of the multiplex simplicial complex.
+In neuroscience, this construction can, for instance, allow to distinguish between different types of higher-order interactions between the same regions of the brain.

-Each simplicial complex $K^{[\alpha]}$ is formed by a set of simplices indicating higher-order interactions.
+Each simplicial complex $K^{[\alpha]}$ is formed by a set of simplices indicating higher-order interactions of the same type existing among the same set of $\bar{N}$ nodes.
 An $n$-dimensional simplex $\sigma^{[\alpha]}\in K^{[\alpha]}$ is set of $n+1$ nodes describing a $n$-th order interaction of type $\alpha$.
-For instance a $0$-simplex is a node, a $1$-simplex is a link and a $2$-simplex is a triangle.
-A face of $n$-dimensional simplex $\sigma^{[\alpha]}$ is a simplex of dimension $0\leq n'<n$ formed by a proper subset of the nodes of $\sigma^{[\alpha]}$.
-Any simplicial complex $K^{[\alpha]}$ is closed under the inclusion of its faces, i.e. if a simplex $\sigma^{[\alpha]}$ belongs to $K^{[\alpha]}$, then all its faces also belong to the simplicial complex as well.
-We will call the dimension $d$ of the multiplex simplicial complex, the largest dimension of any of its simplices.
+For instance, a $0$-simplex is a node, a $1$-simplex is a link, a $2$-simplex is a triangle and so on.
+A face of a $n$-dimensional simplex $\sigma^{[\alpha]}$ is a simplex of dimension $n'$ (with $0\leq n'<n$) formed by a proper subset of the nodes of $\sigma^{[\alpha]}$.
+Every simplicial complex $K^{[\alpha]}$ is closed under the inclusion of its faces, i.e. if a simplex $\sigma^{[\alpha]}$ belongs to $K^{[\alpha]}$, then all its faces belong to the simplicial complex as well.
+We indicate with $N_n^{[\alpha]}$ the number of $n$-dimensional simplices present in layer $\alpha$ and with $N_n=\sum_{\alpha=1}^M N_n^{[\alpha]}$ the total number of $n$-dimensional simplices in the multiplex simplicial complex.
+Moreover we define the dimension $d$ of the multiplex simplicial complex as the largest dimension of its simplices.

+An important property of multiplex networks, that here we extend to multiplex simplicial complexes, is that the nodes of different layers are in one to one correspondence.
+In particular, corresponding nodes belonging to different layers are called replica nodes.
+In the higher-order setting, this notion extends to higher-order simplices, and one can therefore speak of replica simplices, i.e. replica links, replica triangles and so on.